What's at stake in Week 16: Predictions, playoff scenarios, more

 Point spread: NO -5.5 | Matchup quality: 81.7 (of 100)

 Jeremy Fowler's pick: The Steelers are tempting to pick because the NFL universe is opening; no team is untouchable.
 But the Saints are back home in the Superdome, where they've posted at least 40 points in three of their past four games.
 The Steelers are capable of winning a shootout and are eager to strengthen an AFC North lead, but they need to play turnover-free ball to find their edge.
 The trouble with that?
-Pittsburgh has eight turnovers over its past three road games.
+Pittsburgh has eight turnovers in its past three road games.
 Saints 35, Steelers 28

 Mike Triplett's pick: The Saints' offense has been slumping, while the defense has been thriving lately.
 Both of those trends could change Sunday, though.
-Drew Brees, who has thrown a total of two touchdown passes and three interceptions over the past three games -- all on the road -- returns home, where he has thrown four touchdowns in each of his past three games.
+Drew Brees, who has thrown a total of two touchdown passes and three interceptions in the past three games -- all on the road -- returns home, where he has thrown four touchdown passes in each of his past three games.
 As a team, the Saints are averaging 38 points a game at home this season.
 Meanwhile, the Saints' underrated defense has allowed 17 points or fewer in six consecutive games.
-But that streak will be tested by perhaps the best wide-receiver duo in the NFL this season.
+But that streak will be tested by perhaps the best wide receiver duo in the NFL this season.
 Saints 30, Steelers 26

 Young: Steelers need to take advantage of a 'coasting' Saints team